sp00p/kukita-docs/README.md

 ### Economy

-Kukita Bot has an economy system that is currently a WIP
+Kukita Bot has an economy system, check it out.

 [Here's a list of commands](economy.md)